 Get one month free access to our Stress Free app

-Stress Free is designed by professionals to support you through four relaxation techniques; calm breathing, meditation, deep muscle and progressive relaxation with each technique ranging from 5 to 15 minutes.
+Stress Free is designed by professionals to help you reduce stress.
+Amongst other things it supports you through four relaxation techniques; calm breathing, meditation, deep muscle and progressive relaxation with each technique ranging from 5 to 15 minutes.

-We can offer you one month free access to our app.
+We can offer you one month free access to our app, most people see results within four weeks.
 Using your mobile click on this link, and when asked enter the following code: BANKWORKERSDEMO0916